chauff/cse1500-web-transcripts/README.md

 **Passing requirements**: the overall grade must be **5.8** or higher AND the midterm grade must be at least a **5** AND the final exam grade must be at least a **5** in accordance with TU Delft's exam regulations.

 Assignments are done in **pairs of two students** and are graded by student assistants in a binary manner (pass or fail).
-There are six assignments in total, three cover web programming topics and three cover database topics.
+There are six assignments in total, three cover database topics and three cover web technology topics.
 While the assignments together make up only 20% of the final grade and are not required, we strongly recommend to tackle the assignments - they cover a lot of exam materials in a practical manner!

-We have two assessment moments: one for the Web technology assignments and one for the Database technology assignments.
+We have two assessment moments: one for the database assignments and one for the web technology assignments.
 The assessment is interview-based.
-The assessment session can yield anything between 3x pass and 3x no-pass.
+Each assessment moment can yield anything between 3x pass and 3x no-pass.
 The grading is conducted per student.

-The table below shows how the number of passes (maximum 6: 3x web and 3x database) are converted to the assignment grade:
+The table below shows how the number of passes (maximum 6: 3x database and 3x web) are converted to the assignment grade:

 | Number of passes | Grade |
 |------------------|-------|